Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Abstract

 \section{Abstract}

-We introduce a new causal inference framework for time series data aimed at assessing the effectiveness of heat alerts in reducing mortality and hospitalization risks.
-We are interested in addressing the following question: how many deaths and hospitalizations could be averted if we were to increase the frequency of issuing heat alerts in a given location?
-In the context of time series data, the overlap assumption -- each unit must have a positive probability of receiving the treatment -- is often violated.
-This is because, in a given location, issuing a heat alert is a rare event on an average temperature day as heat alerts are almost always issued on extremely hot days.
-To overcome this challenge, first we introduce a new class of causal estimands under a stochastic intervention (i.e., increasing the odds of issuing a heat alert) for a single time series corresponding to a given location.
-We develop the theory to show that these causal estimands can be identified and estimated under a weaker version of the overlap assumption.
-Second, we propose nonparametric estimators based on time-varying propensity scores, and derive point-wise confidence bands for these estimators.
-Third, we extend this framework to multiple time series corresponding to multiple locations.
-Via simulations, we show that the proposed estimator has good performance with respect to bias and root mean squared error.
-We apply our proposed method to estimate the causal effects of increasing the odds of issuing heat alerts in reducing deaths and hospitalizations among Medicare enrollees in $2817$ U.S. counties.
-We found weak evidence of a causal link between increasing the odds of issuing heat alerts during the warm seasons of 2006-2016 and a reduction in deaths and cause-specific hospitalizations across the 2817 counties.
+{ The methodological development of this paper is motivated by the need to address the following scientific question: does the issuance of heat alerts prevent adverse health effects?
+Our goal is to address this question within a causal inference framework in the context of time series data.
+A key challenge is that causal inference methods require the overlap assumption to hold: each unit (i.e., a day) must have a positive probability of receiving the treatment (i.e., issuing a heat alert on that day).
+In our motivating example, the overlap assumption is often violated: the probability of issuing a heat alert on a cooler day is near zero.
+To overcome this challenge, we propose a {\it stochastic intervention} for time series data which is implemented via an incremental time-varying propensity score (ItvPS).
+The ItvPS intervention is executed by multiplying the probability of issuing a heat alert on day $t$ -- conditional on past information up to day $t$ -- by an odds ratio $\delta_t$.
+First, we introduce a new class of causal estimands that relies on the ItvPS intervention.
+We provide theoretical results to show that these causal estimands can be identified and estimated under a weaker version of the overlap assumption.
+Second, we propose nonparametric estimators based on the ItvPS and derive an upper bound for the variances of these estimators.
+Third, we extend this framework to multi-site time series using a spatial meta-analysis approach.
+Fourth, we show that the proposed estimators perform well in terms of bias and root mean squared error via simulations.
+Finally, we apply our proposed approach to estimate the causal effects of increasing the probability of issuing heat alerts on each warm-season day in reducing deaths and hospitalizations among Medicare enrollees in $2,837$ U.S. counties. }{Incremental propensity score; Meta-analysis; Multi-site time series; Time-varying confounding }